fracosfr/ip-changer/docs/languages.md

   - :hammer_and_wrench:config.ini
   - :gear:ip_changer.exe

-In the `config.ini` file set the language parameter in the locale section :
+In the `config.ini` file, set the language parameter in the local section:
  ```ini
 [locale]
 language=FR